 Talk about your objectives.
-If you are in a relationship or saving with friends, be open about what your plans are, explain you might need support, set joint goals or targets and plans to work together or at least get support for what you are wanting to achieve.
+If you are in a relationship or saving with friends, be open about what your plans are about ways to save money, explain you might need support, set joint goals or targets and plans to work together or at least get support for what you are wanting to achieve.
 The more support you have the better and many couples comment that money issues bind them or can break them apart and if you get stuck, play ‘How Game Are You- Couples Money Edition’ to get the conversation flowing.

 Even if you are just living at home still, talk to your family about your goals, see if they have any tips, jobs you can do, support they can give or perhaps leeway on items in exchange for others.

 General Savings Tips on Ways to Save Money

 - Use the 24-hour rule.
 This rule helps avoid purchasing expensive or unnecessary items on impulse.
 Think over each nonessential purchase for at least 24 hours.
 This is particularly easy to do while shopping online, because you can add items to your cart or wish list and come back to them a day later.

 - Establish your budget.
 Are you looking for an easy way to begin?
 On the rest day of a new month, get a receipt for everything you purchase.
 Stack the receipts into categories like restaurants, groceries, and personal care.
 At the end of the month you will be able to clearly see where your money is going.